ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity/README.md

-# Use AAD Pod Identity and FlexVolume driver to inject Secrets into containerized applications on AKS
+# Use AAD Pod Identity and Key Vault FlexVolume driver to inject Secrets into applications on AKS

 This extension project describes the steps for configuring AAD Pod Identity and Azure FlexVolume driver for retreiving secrets from Azure Key Vault and mounting them onto the file system within the Claims Web API application container.